Princess Elvira of Bourbon: Scandal

 As their father never officially recognized the children, they all bore Elvira's last name.
-Within a decade, Filippo Folchi married another woman, Romilda dei Conti Noghera, who was twenty years younger than Elvira.
+Within a decade, Filippo Folchi married another woman, Italian aristocrat Romilda dei Conti Noghera, who was twenty years younger than Elvira.
 With her, he would father three more sons.

-Later life
+Later life and death

 In 1909, Elvira reconciled with her father on his deathbed.
 After the First World War, in which her eldest son had fought as a lieutenant, Elvira moved to Paris, France.
 She died there of cancer in 1929, aged 58.
 She was buried in Viareggio.